Here you will learn 10 useful English words and phrases to describe a new start particularly just after the New Year celebrations.

 a blank sheet of paper

-When we want to plan or to set out the goals we usually are advised to start with a blank piece of paper and write down the key points, ideas and plans.
+When we want to plan or set out goals we usually are advised to start with a blank piece of paper and write down the key points, ideas and plans.

 Example: